tomjoht/tomjoht.github.io/_posts/2020/2/2020-02-09-more-than-just-api-docs.md

 ## Parallels with content strategy

 The transition from API documentation to developer portals mirrors the same transition that took place in tech comm domain from documentation to content strategy.
 When that transition happened, I resisted calling myself a content strategist because I felt like much of the tech writer's role already involves making many decisions about content strategy.
-But it's not always the case, and probably much less often than I initially assumed.
-Then we saw how the meaning of "content strategy" forked into several different connotations whether you're in marketing, tech comm, or running an SEO business, which further complicated the direction.
+But it's not always the case, and probably much less often than I assumed.
+The meaning of "content strategy" forked into several different connotations whether you're in marketing, tech comm, or running an SEO business, which further complicated the direction.

 Regardless of parallels, in many circles related to API docs, I keep seeing an emphasis on "developer portals."
-Sometimes anything that isn't strictly "API reference documentation" is considered part of the developer portal, such as a Getting Started tutorial, how you authorize your calls, your publishing platform, contributor workflows, etc. In many ways, a developer portal is similar to a documentation portal, but the developer portal has some unique traits and considerations.
+Sometimes anything that isn't strictly "API reference documentation" is considered part of the developer portal, such as a Getting Started tutorial, how you authorize your calls, your publishing platform, your contributor workflows with Git, etc. In many ways, a developer portal is similar to a documentation portal, but the developer portal has some unique traits and considerations given the developer audience.

 In this post, I'll outline a few details of what's involved in running and managing a developer portal that goes beyond mere content development.
 There are many topics to cover, but I'll limit the focus here to brief bullet points.
+I do elaborate a little more in the podcast, but not much.

 ## Developer portal topics

 The following topics are roughly grouped into four categories: tools, policies and procedures, high-level strategies, and user flows.
+If you have feedback on any of these topics or directions, I'd love to hear it.

 ### Tools